arnog/mathlive/tutorials/USAGE_GUIDE.md

 ## Using the Math Editor with JavaScript

-To transform an existing HTML element into a math field, call {@linkcode module:mathlive#makeMathField MathLive.makeMathField(element, options)}.
+To transform an existing HTML element into a mathfield, call {@linkcode module:mathlive#makeMathField MathLive.makeMathField(element, options)}.

 Think of this original element as a placeholder.
 Typically, a `<div>` would be appropriate.
-If the element contains some LaTeX text, it will be used as the initial value of the math field.
+If the element contains some LaTeX text, it will be used as the initial value of the mathfield.

 For example: